Urufusan/polycompiler/README.md

 polycompile in.js in.py out.js.py
 ```

-> **🚧 WIP**: The current file convention for Polycompile is either `.js.py` or `.py.js`.
+> **🚧 WIP**: The current file convention for Polycompile is either `.js.py` or `.py.js` (ideally in alphabetical order, so `.js.py`).
 This is becuase Node refuses to parse files of "nonexistent" extensions, so it has to end in a pre-existing file extension.

 ### Test it out